What Is an Epic?

-- It becomes really easy to track the overall progress of the project.
-The more sophisticated features of the project could be understood and analyzed much better by breaking them down into smaller sprints.
+- It becomes effortless to track the overall progress of the project.
+You can understand the sophisticated features of the project by breaking them down into smaller sprints.

 - The concept of hierarchy helps in structuring the core idea of the project.

-- Epics help to track multiple teams or projects at the same time without any disturbance in anyone’s work.
-This makes the project mechanism a lot more efficient.
+- Epics help to track multiple teams or projects simultaneously without any disturbance in anyone’s work.
+That makes the project mechanism a lot more efficient.

-- In backlog refinement, epics are quite useful in tracking the broad ideas of the project.
-The items that are no longer required from the product backlog can be very easily identified and subsequently eliminated.
+- In backlog refinement, epics are pretty valuable for tracking the broad ideas of the project.
+You can identify the items your team doesn’t require from the product backlog and eliminate them.

-Stories, also called “user stories,” are written from the perspective of an end-user.
+Stories, also called “user stories,” are written from an end user’s perspective.
 They are short requirements or requests given by the user.
-Epics are the parent bodies that are broken down into a number of smaller tasks, called stories.
+Epics act as the parent bodies break down into several smaller tasks, called stories.

-A: An epic sits between a theme and a story in the agile development strategic hierarchy.
-Firstly, the team establishes a theme and then further breaks it down into epics, which can themselves be considered as smaller strategic plans.
+An epic sits between a theme and a story in the agile development strategic hierarchy.
+Firstly, the team establishes a theme and then breaks it down into epics.
+The team considers epics as smaller strategic plans.